MicrosoftDocs/architecture-center/docs/guide/iot-edge-vision/iot-edge-machine-learning.md

 * Converting models also involves optimizations such as faster inference and smaller model footprints, critical for very resource-constrained devices.
 * The solution will usually need to be built on a build-dedicated device, the same type of device to which the solution will be deployed.
-* The language and framework of choice will depend upon both the ML practitioner's experience as well as what is available in open source.
+* The language and framework of choice will depend upon both the ML practitioner's experience as well as what is available in open-source.
 * The runtime of choice will depend upon the availability of the device and hardware acceleration for ML.
 * It is important to have a code, model, and data versioning system.